Royal Palaces of Abomey

 Getting There

-Getting to the Royal Palaces of Abomey is relatively easy.
-The nearest major airport is Cotonou International Airport, which is well-connected to major cities in Africa and Europe.
-From the airport, you can hire a taxi or take a shared minibus to Abomey, which is approximately a 2-hour drive away.
+To reach the Royal Palaces of Abomey, fly into Cotonou International Airport, which connects to major cities in Africa and Europe.
+From Cotonou, Abomey is about a two-hour drive.
+You can hire a taxi or take a shared minibus for the journey.

 Local Transportation

-Once you have arrived in Abomey, getting around the city is fairly simple.
-Taxis and motorcycle taxis, known as “zemidjans,” are readily available and can take you to the Royal Palaces of Abomey.
-It’s always a good idea to negotiate the fare before starting your journey.
+Once in Abomey, getting around is straightforward.
+Taxis and motorcycle taxis, known locally as “zemidjans,” are widely available.
+Always negotiate the fare before starting your trip to ensure a fair price.

 Summary of Facts